AntonioXicali101/Laboratorio_LRT4102/Lab2/Reporte_2.md

 - Conclude about its functioning.

 ### talker.py
-This is a basic ROS publisher node that sends "hello world" messages to the "chatter" topic at a rate of 1 Hz.
-It demonstrates the creation of a publisher, node initialization, and periodic message publication using a simple loop.
+The talker.py file is a node that acts as a publisher.
+Its main function is to send messages to a specific topic.
+In this case, the node creates a message and periodically publishes it to a specific topic.
+The node follows a continuous cycle, sending the message at regular intervals until it stops.The talker.py file is a node that acts as a publisher.
+Its main function is to send messages to a specific topic.
+In this case, the node creates a message and periodically publishes it to a specific topic.
+The node follows a continuous cycle, sending the message at regular intervals until it stops.

 ![Descripción de la imagen](https://github.com/AntonioXicali101/Laboratorio_LRT4102/blob/c722a0bb625e64d56a408d8d1038058936e2a49e/Lab2/media/talker.png)

 ### listener.py
-This is a basic ROS subscriber node that listens to the "chatter" topic and logs any messages received.
-It uses a callback function to process incoming messages and prints the information to the console.
+The listening.py file is a node that acts as a subscriber.
+This node subscribes to a specific topic and waits to receive messages published by the talker.py node.
+Each time it receives a message, the node executes a callback function that processes the message content.
+In this case, the received message is displayed on the subscriber's terminal.
+This subscription and reception process enables communication between different nodes in a distributed system.

 ![Descripción de la imagen](https://github.com/AntonioXicali101/Laboratorio_LRT4102/blob/2945d33b8a92d1e4b8cd6ff05ad89878aa967ee5/Lab2/media/listener.png)